 Finding help at CHOP

-In November 2020, Alicia met with Jennifer Webster, DO, an attending gastroenterologist in the Division of Gastroenterology, Hepatology and Nutrition at CHOP.
+In November 2020, Alicia met with Jennifer Webster, DO, an attending gastroenterologist in the Division of Gastroenterology, Hepatology and Nutrition and the Suzi and Scott Lustgarten Center for GI Motility teams at CHOP.
 Alicia’s condition had rapidly worsened: she’d lost more than 20 pounds from her 5’2” frame, and was bloated, dizzy, cold and pale.
 A few times, she was even awakened at night by pain in her stomach.